What hiring managers actually look for

 Helped pour concrete and did finishing work.

-Strong action verbs for construction resumes:
+Strong action verbs for construction worker resumes:

 5 mistakes that get construction resumes rejected

-Not listing OSHA certification prominently
+Not listing the OSHA card prominently

-Writing vague descriptions without project details
+Writing vague descriptions without the work details

-Using one resume for every trade and role
+Using one resume for every role

-Forgetting to list equipment and software certifications
+Forgetting equipment certifications

 What to do if you have no professional experience